dimkauzh/fusion-engine-old/README.md

 then it is in dev branch but there is no 'full version' of this project!
 I'm working hard to make first alpha version of it!

+First make sure you have everything installed, see chapter Installation.
 Currently, in the folder example is a file called example.c.
 This the file where you put your code in and require the engine file.
-Later it will become a library, but for now it is easier to develop the engine like this!
-To run it just run the run.sh.
-Be sure you have Cmake installed!
+Later it will become a library, but for now it is easier to develop the engine like this To run it just run the run.sh

 ## Installation

-Make sure you have these libraries installed: All SDL2 libraries.
+Make sure you have these apps/libraries installed: SDL2 and CMake.
 Here is how:
   Go to [this website](https://github.com/libsdl-org/SDL/releases) and download the version you need, and install it, more on [this website](https://libsdl.org/)